nadsmal/Python/README.md

-# Python
+# Nadia's Python Portfolio
-Nadia's Python Portfolio
+## This code repository contains examples of Python I've written.
+Feel free to take a look and reach out if you have any questions.